tunzor/python-music-trivia/README.md

   -h, --help  show this help message and exit
   --url URL   Full URL to playlist.
   --id ID     Playlist ID.
 Portion of the URL after the spotify.com/playlist/{COPY_THIS_PORTION}
+  --shuffle   (Optional) Shuffle the order of the tracks in the output file.
+Add it to shuffle tracks, omit it to maintain playlist track order.

 # With full playlist URL
 python playlistconverter.py --url https://open.spotify.com/playlist/37i9dQZF1DX1MUPbVKMgJE